13 deaths reported in Rowan, county stresses need to receive second dose - Salisbury Post

 Not getting fully vaccinated could turn your body into a breeding ground for antibody-resistant viruses, just like not finishing an entire course of antibiotics could help fuel an antibiotic-resistant bacteria.
 The pace of a virus is not only determined by the weakness or strength of the immune system, it is also affected by the sheer number of viruses circulating in the population.
 Without widespread immunizations, the number of variants might continue to grow.

-Is it okay to get the second COVID-19 shot later than scheduled?
+Is it OK to get the second COVID-19 shot later than scheduled?
 What happens if the second dose clinic is scheduled before the date on my vaccination card?

 Depending on which vaccine one receives, you will be scheduled for your second dose about 21 or 28 days after the first.
 Do not panic, however, if you can’t receive your second dose on that exact date.
 The Centers for Disease Control and Prevention has stated that the second dose for both Pfizer and Moderna can be administered up to 42 days after the first vaccine.
 It is also important to know the CDC allows a grace period of up to four days for your second dose and considers this two-shot series valid.